GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

     In this example, the IP address is `192.168.1.217`.

-1. Use your web browser to go to the URL for the IP address from the previous step, such as this URL using the value from the preivous example:
+1. Use your web browser to go to the URL for the IP address from the previous step, such as this URL using the value from the previous example:

         http://192.168.1.217